Cubulating Surface-by-free Groups: Graphs of spaces, tight trees and models

-If $M$ is a surface bundle over a graph $\GG$ with fiber $S$, then the cover of $M$ corresponding to $\pi_1(S)$ is again a surface bundle $M_T$ over a tree, $T$, where $T=\til \GG$ is the universal cover of $\GG$.
+{\bf Metric surface bundles}\\ If $M$ is a surface bundle over a graph $\GG$ with fiber $S$, then the cover of $M$ corresponding to $\pi_1(S)$ is again a surface bundle $M_T$ over a tree, $T$, where $T=\til \GG$ is the universal cover of $\GG$.

 We shall also have need to equip such surface bundles over graphs with a metric structure.
 Here, the underlying graph $\GG$ or tree $T$ will be a metric tree.